Thomas Chatterton Manuscript Project

 Transcripts, Correspondence

-This velum covered Copy-Book has two distinct sections in the handwriting of George Catcott.
-The majority of the pages are transcripts of Chatterton’s works or refer to his life.:
+This vellum covered Copy-Book, in the handwriting of George Symes Catcott, has two distinct sections : B6489-a and B6489-b.
+The majority of the pages are transcripts of Chatterton’s works or refer to his life :

-B6489-a : The Rowley section : 88 pages sewn directly to the velum covers.
+B6489-a : The Rowley section : 88 pages sewn directly to the vellum covers.

 B6489-b : Chatterton's acknowledged works : 37 pages in blue covers, sewn in directly after the Rowley section.